chinhang0104/HuggingFaceGuide/README.md

 ## Demo
 Also, we can use the Hugging Face pipeline, which offers a simple API and is good for testing a blench of models.

-Here is a [demo notebook](https://colab.research.google.com/gist/chinhang0104/66888f6bcde511acbbe2fc3000f7c5d9/huggingface-pipeline-demo.ipynb) using the HuggingFace pipeline API.
+Here is a [demo notebook](https://colab.research.google.com/gist/chinhang0104/66888f6bcde511acbbe2fc3000f7c5d9/huggingface-pipeline-demo.ipynb) using the HuggingFace pipeline API, and here is a demo related to [finetuning model](https://colab.research.google.com/gist/chinhang0104/1a8c4fde09d230ffdf3b3a9ebb0c068a/huggingface-finetuning.ipynb).